 Zynga shares felt the impact Friday of the announcement that the San Francisco online gaming company has amended its working relationship with Facebook.
 Zynga plunged 13 percent in after-hours trading Thursday, but recovered half that during Friday's trading session, closing down 6.11 percent, or 16 cents, to $2.46.

 Thursday's deal essentially ended Zynga's special relationship with Facebook.
 Though the companies will still work together, they will no longer be so closely tied.
 Zynga will no longer have to accept Facebook Credits as payment, and won't have to display Facebook ads.
 The deal also ended Zynga's exclusivity agreement with Facebook, freeing Zynga to launch new games on its own platform, or with other sites.
-In return, Facebook got the right to develop its own
+In return, Facebook got the right to develop its own games, though it said it has no plans to do so.

 The news shook Zynga investors, as the lion's share of the company's revenue comes from Facebook games.
 Zynga has lost 76 percent of ifs value since its IPO last November, and has been plagued by the losses of a number of top executives in recent months.
 Experts were divided on just what this means for Zynga's future.